-In some ways, dim sum is Chinatown’s most distinctive product.
-After all, there’s often something for everyone.
-It consists of delicate dumplings, braised chicken feet, sweet fresh tofu, rice noodle rolls, fluffy steamed bao, tiny custard pies, and other small dishes, many requiring extraordinary skill to make.
-Here in New York City, dumplings often display a fine level of expertise with thin skins and opulent fillings.
-Competition between dim sum parlors has resulted in innovation, so that every time you visit Bamboo Garden or Royal Seafood, you’re likely to find something new on the menu (or a roving cart).
+New Yorkers and tourists alike often find themselves in one of NYC’s Chinatowns in search of dim sum.
+After all, there’s something for everyone in this collection of delicate dumplings, braised chicken feet, sweet fresh tofu, rice noodle rolls, fluffy steamed bao, tiny custard pies, and other small dishes — many requiring extraordinary skill to make.
+Competition between dim sum parlors has resulted in innovation, so a visit to the most popular spots means there’s often something new on the menu (or rolling by on a roving cart).

 Dim sum is also conducive for group dining during holidays like Lunar New Year from January 22 through February 5, especially at those with banquet halls, where it’s not uncommon to find three or even four generations of families seated at big round tables.
 The best dim sum spots in town also don’t break the bank as diners enjoy the little heartwarming morsels even the humblest budget can afford.
 But these days dim sum is also an all-day affair in smaller fast-casual establishments that have appeared all over town, as this map demonstrates.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More